stackb/buildkube/README.md

 </table>

-buildkube uses [rules_docker] and [rules_k8s] to build and deploy [bazel-buildfarm], [bazel-buildbarn] and/or [buildgrid] into an existing kubernetes cluster.
+buildkube uses [rules_docker] and [rules_k8s] to build and deploy [bazel-buildfarm] (java), [bazel-buildbarn] (golang) and/or [buildgrid] (python) into an existing kubernetes cluster.
 These are the 3 known open-source server-side implementations of the [remote-execution-api] (REAPI), plus the closed source google Remote Build Execution ([RBE](https://groups.google.com/forum/#!forum/rbe-alpha-customers)) service (alpha).